 Red Color Meaning: The Color Red Symbolizes Passion and Vigor

 Red is the color of love, celebration, and passion.
-It’s a popular color in romantic contexts, such as flowers, hearts, and gifts.
+It’s popular in romantic contexts, such as flowers, hearts, and gifts.
 Red is also associated with danger and warning.
 It’s therefore used in stop signs, traffic lights, and warning labels.

 The Psychology of the Color Red: Emotional Associations